- Sharp styling after all these years

 Proportionally, the Fusion is long and lean, while on the narrow side for a mid-size sedan.
 The sweeping roof and Aston Martin-esque grille are highlights and have since been echoed by many of its more recently redesigned competitors.
 Higher-trim models look much better than base S trims, which have plainer trim.

 The interior is similarly restrained, but hasn’t aged quite as well as the body.
 A bright 8.0-inch touchscreen takes center stage (an ancient 4.2-inch screen on the S model), and though there are plenty of buttons for controls, they’re all similarly sized and spaced far apart, making ergonomics slightly annoying.
 Matte silver trim and some higher-quality materials like leather on top models are a nice touch, but the cabin is dated compared to more contemporary rivals.

 The 2020 Ford Fusion drops the Sport, but keeps charging as a plug-in hybrid.

-A Fusion Hybrid model is also available, making use of a 2.0-liter Atkinson cycle inline-4 with an electric motor for a total output of 188 horsepower.
-A continuously variable automatic transmission (CVT) pushes power to the front wheels, and a 1.4-kwh battery pack is tucked in the trunk.
+A Fusion Hybrid model is also available, and uses a 2.0-liter Atkinson cycle inline-4 with an electric motor for a total output of 188 hp.
+A continuously variable automatic transmission pushes power to the front wheels, and a 1.4-kwh battery pack is tucked in the trunk.